ASFHyP3/hyp3-docs/docs/using/vertex.md

 [![Vertex Image](../images/vertex.png "Click to open Vertex in a new tab")](https://search.asf.alaska.edu/ "https://search.asf.alaska.edu" ){target=_blank}

 On Demand products are generated using ASF's HyP3 processing platform.
-Refer to the [Products](../products.md "Jump to the Products page of the documentation") for more information about the different On Demand products ASF offers.
+Refer to the [Products](../products.md "Jump to the Products page of the documentation") page for more information about the different On Demand products ASF offers.

 ## Getting Started